raspberrypilearning/google-voice-aiy/en/step_10.md

 - You'll now need to do the following in the `action.py` file.
     1. Near the top of the file import the `LED` class from the `gpiozero` module
-	1. Create an `led` object on GPIO 17
+	1. Create an `led` object on **GPIO 17**
-	1. Create a `ControlLED` class that turns the LED on, waits for 5 seconds, and turns the LED off again.
+	1. Create a `ControlLED` class that turns the LED on, waits for 5 seconds, and turns the LED off again
-	1. Create a new voice command to trigger the class, when the letters **LED** are spoken.
+	1. Create a new voice command to trigger the class when the letters "LED" are spoken

 - Have a look at the hints below if you're not sure how to proceed.

 --- hints --- --- hint ---
-- Import the `LED` class and the `sleep` function near the top of the file, where the other imports are.
+- Import the `LED` class and the `sleep` function near the top of the file, where the other imports are
-- Underneath this set up the led object:
+- Underneath this set up the `led` object:
   ```python
   led = LED(17)
   ```